Return to Previous Page

 Fat Biking in Colorado

-Leave it to ultra-fit Coloradans to find a way to bike year-round.
-Fat biking has taken over as the new must-try Colorado winter activity.
-The amusingly wide tires, monster tread and enlarged frame may look intimidating, but fat bikes float over snow, making the sport fairly easy to pick up.
+Fat biking is the ultra-fit Coloradans' answer to biking year-round.
+It's a must-try Colorado winter activity for those seeking an aerobic winter challenge.
+The amusingly wide tires, monster tread, and enlarged frame may look intimidating, but fat bikes float over snow, making the sport fairly easy to pick up.
+Nordic centers and ski resorts have created dedicated pathways for these two-wheeled beasts.
+Event organizers have created friendly competitions centered around the quad-burning sport.

 Where to go Fat Biking